Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: Optimal Walking Algorithm in Expectation

 \subsection{Algorithm $\algzplus$}

 In our context, there is no distribution over treasure location and we are free to choose $\theta$ as we like.
-We take $\theta$ to be the distribution defined by a simple random process.
-Starting at the root, at each step, walk down to a child uniformly at random.\ until reaching a leaf.
+Take $\theta$ to be the distribution defined by a simple random process.
+Starting at the root, at each step, walk down to a child uniformly at random, until reaching a leaf.
 For a leaf $v$, define $\theta(v)$ as the probability that this process eventually reaches $v$.
 Our extension of $\theta$ can be interpreted as $\theta(v)$ being the probability that this process passes through $v$.
 Formally, $\theta(\sigma)=1$, and $\theta(u) = (\Delta_\sigma \prod_{w \in \pathoo{\sigma}{u}} (\Delta_w - 1))^{-1}$.
 It turns out that this choice, slightly changed, works remarkably well, and gives an optimal algorithm in noise conditions that practically match those of our lower bound.
 For a vertex $u \neq \sigma$, define:

 It is a sort of approximation of $1/\theta(u)$, which we prefer for technical convenience.
 Indeed, for all $u$, $1/\beta(u) \leq \theta(u)$.
-A wonderful property of this $\beta$ (besides the fact that it gives rise to an optimal algorithm) is that to calculate $\beta(v)$ (just like $\theta$), one only needs to know the degrees of the vertices from $v$ up to the root.
-It is hard to imagine distributions on leaves that allow us to calculate the probability of being in a subtree without knowing anything about it!
+A useful property of this $\beta$ (besides the fact that it gives rise to an optimal algorithm) is that to calculate $\beta(v)$ (just like $\theta$), one only needs to know the degrees of the vertices from $v$ up to the root.

+In the walking algorithm, if $v$ is a candidate for exploration, the nodes on the path from $\sigma$ to $v$ must have been visited already and so the algorithm does not need any a priori knowledge of the structure of the tree.
+The following claim will be soon useful: \begin{claim} The following two inequalities hold for every $c<1$: